JakmStakm/Jakm_D2_RunCounter/README.md

 # Save/Load

-You can save the current run session statistics to your local computer as a CSV file, which can then be imported any time to resume the session
+You can save the current run session statistics to your local computer as a CSV file, which can then be imported any time to resume the session (Holy Grail saves automatically when anything changes to the local profile's database)

 # Holy Grail